jackrichter/moveObjectOnTable/README.md

 The simulation game is run only once.

 **Running the simulation game**
-Clone or download this repository and place it anywhere in your file system.
+Fork, clone or download this repository and place it anywhere in your file system.
 Open a Command Prompt and move to the folder 'moveObjectOnTable'.
 Withinn that folder there is a sub-folder 'target' containing the executable jar file.
 While standing in the 'moveObjectOnTable folder run the following command to bring up the simulation game: